Affordable & Clean Energy

 Continual growth in air travel due to lower costs has shown reducing emissions by reducing consumption is not likely, despite efficiency innovations to airframes, engines, aerodynamics and flight operations: Air travel is set to double every 12.5 years and emissions are projected to triple by mid-century under business as usual*.

-Having said that, aviation became the first global industry to limit its carbon footprint in October 2016, as International Civil Aviation Organization (ICAO) approved a plan to offset carbon emissions growth from international flights after 2020, limiting emissions to 2020 levels from 2021.
+Aviation did became the first global industry to limit its carbon footprint in October 2016, as International Civil Aviation Organization (ICAO) approved a plan to offset carbon emissions, but only voluntarily on growth from international flights after 2020, limiting emissions to 2020 levels from 2021.

-However, the reliance on offsetting (eg. tree planting to reduce equivalent CO2 in the atmosphere) leads to effectiveness being questioned.
-The aviation sector is therefore actively looking at low carbon sustainable fuels to significantly reduce its climate change impact .
+However, the reliance on offsetting (eg. tree planting to reduce equivalent CO2 in the atmosphere) leads to effectiveness for climate change mitigation being questioned.
+The aviation sector is therefore actively looking at low carbon sustainable fuels to significantly reduce its impact.
 But where land transport has alternatives (fuel cells and electric cars), aviation’s reliance is on next-generation biofuels as the only viable alternative.

-Despite rapid growth in recent years, renewable energy still makes up a relatively minor share of total energy consumption, growing from 17.9% to 18.3%, from 2012 to 2014, through mostly water, solar and wind power.
-The challenge is to increase the share of renewable energy in the transport and heat sectors, which together account for 80% of global energy consumption.
+Despite rapid growth in recent years, renewable energy still makes up a relatively minor share of total energy consumption, growing from 17.9% to 18.3%, from 2012 to 2014, through mostly water, solar and wind power, and reaching more than 20% from 2015.
+The challenge is to increase the share of energy generated through renewable sources in the transport and heat sectors, which together account for 80% of global energy consumption.
 (UN, 2017)

 It’s also important to balance demand and supply, in total quantity and source, eg. using more or less from wind when there's a spike in demand or little wind, balanced by alternative energy sources.